top of page

 Stoic philosophy describes a similar relationship between the higher entropy state both before we are born and after we die: “‘does death so often test me?
 Let it do so; I myself have for a long time tested death.’
 ‘When?’ you ask.
 Before I was born.” - Seneca, Epistles 54.4-5

-Appreciating the unity described by moment 0 is helped when contrasted with life's rich diversity.
-Charles Darwin helped the world understand how diversity among the living is ensured by natural selection and genetic mutation.
 This diversity occurs at conception and birth with the characteristic explosion of life-triggering negative entropy.
 Thanks Mom!
 In the other sections, statistical moments 1, 2, 3, and 4 are explored to understand the past reality of our diverse, lower entropy-enabled life.

+Going beyond moment 0: Why is diversity important?
 It is our diversity that not only enables life but also creates economic prosperity.
 Our diversity allows people to specialize in various economic activities.
 Trading the output of our economic specialties enables prosperity.
 If we were all the same, trading would not be worthwhile.
 Economist Russ Roberts starkly observes that a lack of trading is contrary to prosperity: "Self-sufficiency is the road to poverty."
+David Ricardo’s theory of comparative advantage reinforces this insight—showing that even when one party is better at everything, mutual gains arise when each specializes in what they do best.
 Money is how we “vote” for the diverse specialties best able to reduce our entropy.
 Given human life expectancy has more than doubled in the last 200+ years and global economic output (GDP) has increased 50x during that time, our entropy-reducing prosperity has rocketed ahead because of diversity-enabled market economics and the benefits of trade.

 The next graphic estimates entropy during life and shows the highest entropy points at the edges of our lives.
 This is the 0th moment before birth and at death and beyond.
 Thus, understanding the diversity of our past reality helps us increase prosperity and lowers our entropy during our lives.
 In general, we seek the lowest levels of entropy during our life.
 We also seek to maintain those lower levels of entropy for the duration of our life.
 Statistical moment 0 describes the higher entropy state from which all lower entropy life arises and ultimately returns.
 Life is the diversity driving our lower entropy.